Skip to main content

 U VISA and T VISA

 The U visa is a unique visa for undocumented victims of crimes who have suffered substantial mental or physical abuse and are willing to assist law enforcement in the investigation or prosecution of the criminal case.
 It was developed with the intent to strengthen the ability of law enforcement to investigate and prosecute certain types of cases.
 Victims who are granted a U visa are given temporary legal status and work eligibility in the United States for up to four years.
-This program helps law enforcement agencies assist many victims of crimes who would otherwise not be served.
+This program helps law enforcement agencies assist many victims of crimes who would otherwise not be served (U.S. DHS, 2019).

 CASE